AirshipCMS/Airship-Foundation-Starter-Project/README.md

 # Using a SCSS-Foundation Node Workflow
 If you want to use Foundation as the basis for your project, follow all the steps for typical Airship Project Setup above, then...

-1. If you are running `airship serve` in your project repo, kill the process.
+1.If you are running `airship serve` in your project repo, kill the process.

-2. Copy over the following files to your project:
+2.Copy over the following files to your project:

 - `.gitignore`
 - `bower.json`
 - `package.json`